zardoy/mcraft-fun-privacy/README.md

 This Privacy Policy outlines the practices of MCRAFT.FUN concerning the collection, usage, and protection of user data.
 By using MCRAFT.FUN, you consent to the terms described herein.

+### Privacy Disclosure (Google Drive)

+MCRAFT.FUN's handling and sharing of any information received from Google APIs will comply with [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the Limited Use requirements.
+Our application **does not collect** user information beyond what is necessary for its core functionality.
+We never share user data with anyone.

 1. **Data Collection**:
    We do not collect, store, or share any kind of user statistics or personal data.
 Our application does not utilize any trackers or analytics tools.